Berlin hosts envoys for heart-to-heart talks on climate | Headlines

 - Germany

-With the world reeling from the economic fallout of the pandemic and the war in Ukraine, senior officials from 40 countries were meeting Monday in Berlin for heart-to-heart talks on how to stay focused on fighting climate change.
+With the world reeling from the economic fallout of the pandemic and the war in Ukraine, senior officials from 40 countries met Monday in Berlin for heart-to-heart talks on how to stay focused on fighting climate change and addressing its impact.

 Big polluters, however, have also long resisted the idea that they should pay for the destruction their greenhouse gas emissions are causing around the world.

+"As this meeting is taking place, parts of Europe are baking, indeed they're burning; and sadly, it's an experience that is all too familiar to many millions across the globe already," said Alok Sharma, the British official who led last year's climate talks in Glasgow.
+He told delegates as the meeting opened: "My plea to you all is, please, let's speed up our work."
+"It is incumbent upon us in these uncertain times to act swiftly to ensure that climate action remains at the top of the international agenda and that the current state of affairs is not taken as a pretext to backtrack or renege on previous commitments — especially those related to supporting developing countries," said Egyptian Foreign Minister Sameh Shoukry, who will chair the Sharm el-Sheikh summit.

+China was taking part in the Berlin meeting.
+Russia was not invited.

-The question of energy sources endangered by Russia's war in Ukraine is looming over the talks.
+The question of energy sources endangered by Russia's war in Ukraine looms over the talks.

 Environmental activists warn that recent efforts by countries such as Germany to tap new sources of fossil fuels could undermine countries' already fragile climate actions.
 German Chancellor Olaf Scholz is expected to discuss buying liquefied natural gas from Egypt with the country's President Abdel Fattah al-Sisi in Berlin on Monday, just a few miles from where the climate talks are being held.